ibm-cloud-docs/vsrx/known-limitations.md

 * Upgrading from 1G to 10G or downgrading from 10G to 1G is not supported.

 * Migrating the primary public or private IP addresses on the vSRX VM to another vSRX VM or other gateway appliance is not supported.

    This is a common request when upgrading to different hardware.
 When configuring IPSec VPN tunnels, you will often use the primary public IP of the vSRX as the IKE gateway local-address.
 However, it is recommended that you first [order a public static subnet or IP](/docs/subnets?topic=subnets-order-subnets&interface=ui) and route it to the primary public IP of the vSRX.
 You should then use that IP address as the IKE gateway local address.
-If migrating the IPSev VPN tunnels becomes necessary in the future, it is then possible to keep that IP address as well as route it to a new or different gateway appliance.
+If migrating the IPSec VPN tunnels becomes necessary in the future, it is then possible to keep that IP address as well as route it to a new or different gateway appliance.

    While migrating the primary IP of a vSRX or gateway appliance to a different one is not supported, [migrating a secondary static subnet](/docs/subnets?topic=subnets-re-routing-secondary-subnets&interface=ui) within the same datacenter is.
    {: tip}